If you live in the United States and play online poker I think you'll agree that it isn't easy, no matter what you read elsewhere.

-After all, there is no value to having incredibly innovative software or an amazing bonus if there are no active tables.
+After all, there is no value to having incredibly innovative software or an amazing bonus if there are no active poker tables.
 It's the equivalent of a city building a state of the art sports arena with no team to play in it.

-Ignition Poker is easily #1 in terms of US traffic and the only site able to offer quick-fold because their player base is large enough.
+Ignition Poker is easily #1 in terms of US traffic and the only poker site able to offer quick-fold because their player base is large enough.
 They've grown under the Bovada name substantially over the past several years until they re-branded as Ignition.

-I've largely avoided no-restrictions poker freerolls like the plague since I was able to scrape together $20 and make my first deposit many years ago.
+I've largely avoided no-restrictions online poker freerolls like the plague since I was able to scrape together $20 and make my first deposit many years ago.

-Hundreds, and sometimes thousands, of players pushing chips around for hours hoping to get lucky and win a few free dollars?
+Hundreds, and sometimes thousands, of poker players pushing chips around for hours hoping to get lucky and win a few free dollars?
 Yikes.

 However, it can be argued that freerolls at US poker sites make more sense than ever these days.
 With deposits that can be a tricky hassle these may be your only shot at a real bankroll.